Madagascar June 7-15, 2023

 World Heritage Site

+RAINFORESTS of the ATSINANANA.
 World Heritage Site (2007).
 Consists of 13 specific areas in six national parks in the eastern part of Madagascar.
 These relict forests are critically important for maintaining ongoing ecological processes necessary for the survival of Madagascar’s unique biodiversity, which reflects the island’s geological history.
 Having completed its separation from all other land masses more than 60 million years ago, Madagascar’s plant and animal life evolved in isolation especially lemurs and other primates.

 1. Zahamena National Park.
 At 423kms2, the park has 112 birds, 46 reptiles, 62 amphibians and 48 mammals, including 13 species of lemurs.
 The ethnic groups inhabiting the area are mostly Betsimisaraka and Sihanak.
 The most prominent faunal species in the park are: Indri indri (babakoto), a black lemur with white patches; the Madagascar red owl, the katsatsaka, a small gecko; the Madagascar serpent eagle, a threatened species; and the red-tailed newtonia, a very common bird species in the park.
-The park is 40kms NE of Ambatondrazaka, 4 kilometres (2.5 mi) from Manakambahiny-East, 70 kilometres (43 mi) to the northwest of Tamatave and about 25 kilometres (16 mi) east from Lake Alaotra.
+The park is 40kms NE of Ambatondrazaka, 4 kilometres (2.5 mi) from Manakambahiny-East, 70 kilometres (43 mi) to the northwest of Tamatave and about 25 kilometres (16 mi) east of Lake Alaotra.
 It is considered to be difficult to reach, so doesn’t attract many tourists.
 It is located in rugged, undulating topography with an elevation range of 254–1,560 metres.
-Rain 180–200 cm; the average temperature 15-28C.
+Rain 180–200 cm; the average temperature is 15-28C.

 The threat faced by the park is generally from the poor farmers who reside on the boundary of the park with “slash-and-burn cultivation and hunting, fires, poaching, cutting of precious trees such as rosewood and ebony, and gem mining.

 2. *Andringitra National Park.
 47kms S of Ambalavao, it has 31,160 hectares covering much of the granite massif of the Andringitra mountains which rise above plains.
-The altitude varies from 700m (2,300 ft) to the second highest mountain in the country, Imarivolanitra (Pic Boby) at 2,658 metres (8,720 ft).
+The altitude varies from 700m (2,300 ft) to the second-highest mountain in the country, Imarivolanitra (Pic Boby) at 2,658 metres (8,720 ft).
 The mean annual rainfall is 1,500–2,500 millimetres (59–98 in) and snowfall occurs in some years.
 Madagascar’s lowest temperature, −8 °C (18 °F) has been recorded here.

 Three groups live within the park: Bara people in the SW graze cattle on the savannah and in the valleys and on the ridges; Bara Haronga in the E grow rice, and the Betsileo people have developed an irrigation system on the mountain flanks of the north for rice cultivation.